 Two facts seem to be less excellent:

-- an even worse keyboard (on most Pro-Ones)
+- a clunky and clattering keyboard (on most Pro-Ones)

 But times are changing.
 Upgrades available today for the Pro-One essentially eliminate the above-mentioned negative points.